Ghosts of the landscape- Hen Harrier Day 2021

 Why are hen harriers special and important?

 The hen harrier is an iconic species.
 The combination of its beauty, charisma and rarity make this a highly cherished and valued bird.
 Hen harriers are particularly associated with heather moorland where they breed in deep vegetation like tall heather, rushes or bracken.
-Hen harriers are birds of prey, eating a range of small animals – mostly mammals like voles but also small birds and insects.
+Hen harriers are birds of prey, eating a range of small animals – mostly mammals like voles but also small birds.
 They hunt by quartering the moors – almost floating across the hillsides in the search for prey rather like day flying owls.

 What is the problem?